 Danny is the owner/operator of Emberwilde Productions, has served as executive media producer for the DC-based sports company Reel Video Productions, and worked as video producer/editor for the National Oceanic and Atmospheric Administration.

-As an educator, Danny has taught media production and analysis at American University, Adams State University, Fairfax Collegiate Summer Program, International Film Academy of Jackson Hole, National Marine Sanctuaries, Locust Grove Nature Center, and Intel Computer Clubhouse.
+As an educator, Danny has taught media production and analysis at American University, Adams State University, Fairfax Collegiate Summer Program, International Film Academy of Jackson Hole, Lane Community College, National Marine Sanctuaries, Locust Grove Nature Center, and Intel Computer Clubhouse.

 A Colorado native, Danny has taught Taekwondo and worked as a DJ for a community radio station.